 What Do Analytics and Labs Cover in a GLP-1 Program?

-What Metrics Matter Most for GLP-1 Programs?
+What Metrics Matter Most for GLP-1 Programs in 2026?

 On the lab side, Health Gorilla is the leading aggregator for electronic lab ordering and results retrieval, connecting to both Labcorp and Quest Diagnostics.
 If your program requires baseline metabolic panels or A1C testing before prescribing, you need a clean integration here.
-Some provider networks handle lab ordering natively; others expect you to manage it.
+Some provider networks handle lab ordering natively; others expect you to manage it separately.

 How the Layers Connect